Yamaai-no-Yado KIYASUYA

 Volume of water

-(Piped / Mechanically pumped)
+(Piped hot spring water/ Mechanically pumped)

 Volume of hot spring water

-→ 100 liters / 30 guests =3.3 liters / per minute
+→ 100 L÷30 guests =3.3 L/min per guest

-Status of Source Utilization
+Status of Hot Spring Utilization

 Water added Heated Disinfected Circulated Bath additives

-Yes/No Yes/No No No No
+Yes/No No No No No

 *All baths are supplied with 100% natural free-flowing hot spring water